Still, Thinking About Investment Property?

 Last week we scratched the surface on how to determine if investing in Real Estate is right for you.
 I provided a little information about financing the investment, choosing trusted professionals and determining what type of property might be right for you.
 This week I am going to dive into types of investment properties, focusing on buy-and-holds.
-At a future point I will dig into fix-n-flips.❓ What kinds of real estate can you invest in?
+At a future point I will dig into fix-n-flips.

 Just about any type of real property that you can think of can be an investment.
 There are three broad classifications to consider: residential, commercial, and industrial property.
 These classifications are established by the local zoning department.
 Wikipedia defines, zoning as “a method of urban planning in which a municipality or other tier of government divides land into areas called zones, each of which has a set of regulations for new development that differs from other zones.”
 Most municipal or county zoning departments will further define specific uses.
 For example: residential zoning may have specific districts for multi-family, single family residential, agricultural residential and high-density residential.
 Commercial is typically divided into multiple districts that include classifications like commercial retail, office buildings, free standing retail or office.
 Industrial is exactly what it sounds like, mostly factories, and manufacturing facilities.
-When considering an investment property, be sure that your intended use is an allowed use under current zoning code.❓ Why would I choose one type of property instead of another?
+When considering an investment property, be sure that your intended use is an allowed use under current zoning code.

 Buying investment property is not an emotional purchase.
 It is about the numbers; and by numbers I don’t mean the purchase price or the loan amount, I mean the cash flow.
 How much pretax cash flow can you expect and what type of tax shelter will the property create?
 Consider things like “how much cash will it take to get the property rent ready?” (if it isn’t currently rented) Once these factors are established or estimated using real time comparable property numbers we can determine the Return On Investment (ROI) for the property and determine if it is appropriate given the measure of risk.
 This is the time to be completely objective: would another property be a better investment given your specific goals?
 You should always be able to realize more on your money than if you had simply put it in a savings account.
 For example: if the Rate of Capitaliazation (defined as Adjusted Gross Income minus Annualized Expenses divided by Purchase Price) is less than 5 percent, it is very unlikely that you will have any cash flow.
 To demonstrate the net effect of a low cap rate see the example below.